 "The Department of Justice has a duty to enforce our nation's laws, including our immigration laws," Attorney General Jeff Sessions told reporters.
 "Failure to deport aliens who are convicted of criminal offenses puts whole communities at risk.
 Failure to remedy violations could result in withholding grants, termination of grants and disbarment or ineligibility from future grants."

-Trump's order says so-called sanctuary cities, which don't cooperate with the federal government on immigration enforcement, should not receive any funding that's not already mandated by law.
+President Trump's order says so-called sanctuary jurisdictions — cities, states or counties that don't cooperate with the federal government on immigration enforcement — should not receive any funding that's not already mandated by law.

 The executive order also says an undocumented immigrant can be deported for, among other things, "acts that constitute a chargeable criminal offense" without a trial or conviction.

 Some sanctuary jurisdictions, such as New York City, have signaled loud opposition to the Trump administration's crackdown.
 The city received about 10% of its 2015 budget from federal government grants.

 New York State Attorney General Eric Schneiderman says the president doesn't have the constitutional authority to cut funding, and he released a legal blueprint for justifying sanctuary city policies shortly before Trump took office.

 Correction: A previous version of this story used "sanctuary cities" when it should have said "sanctuary jurisdictions."
 This version has been updated.